-The current operating costs of running your business are known as business expenses.
+The operating costs of running your business are called business expenses.
 These are costs you do not have to capitalize or include in the cost of goods sold.

-You must keep business expenses separate from personal expenses.
-If you have an expense that is partly for business and partly personal, you can deduct only the business
+Keep business expenses separate from personal expenses.
+If you have an expense that is partly for business and partly personal, deduct only the business part.

 To be deductible, a business expense must be both ordinary and necessary.
-An ordinary expense is one that is common and accepted in your field of business, direct selling.
-A necessary expense is one that is appropriate and helpful for your direct-selling business.
+An ordinary expense is one that is common and accepted in your field of business.
+A necessary expense is one that is appropriate and helpful for your business.
 An expense does not have to be indispensable to be considered necessary.